scottellis/omap3-pwm/README.md

   omap3 pwm driver
 =======

-Implements a driver to easily test the PWM outputs of an OMAP3 based Linux system from userspace.
+A driver for the PWM timers of an OMAP3 based Linux system exposing a simple char dev interface to userland.

+Jack Elston and Curtis Olson are coathors of this code.
+They are responsible for the [four-channel] branch of this project.

-The TI TRM is the reference for all this.
-I did put a few notes I collected for the OMAP3 PWM timers over here:
+The TI TRM is the primary reference for the code.

+I put up some of my notes for the OMAP3 PWM timers here:

 http://www.jumpnowtek.com/index.php?option=com_content&view=article&id=56&Itemid=63

-Curtis Olson, a co-author of this code, has a relevant PWM article here
+And Curtis Olson has a more general PWM article here:

 http://gallinazo.flightgear.org/technology/gumstix-overo-rc-servos-and-pwm-signal-generation/